secretstartups/handbook/support/license-and-renewals/workflows/merge_or_split_subscription.html.md

 ## Overview

-This is a detail guide of how to handle requests to merge or split subscription(s).
+This is a guide on how to handle requests to merge or split subscription(s).

 **Short answer: No, support do not merge or split subscription(s).
 We cannot even if we want to.**